cylc/cylc-doc/src/7-to-8/major-changes/cylc-install.rst

 workflow in ``~/cylc-run`` or copy it after developing it elsewhere.
 If you developed in the ``~/cylc-run`` directory there was a risk that Cylc might alter your files.
-If you developed elsewhere you needed to install your workflows manually or with another tool.
+If you developed elsewhere you needed to install your workflows manually with another tool.

 We designed Cylc 8 to help you keep your development and running copies separate.
 By default you can now develop workflows in the